Jbarlow03/Language-network/README.md

 # Language-network
 This code simulates a scenario where language change occurs based on social network size and records the results.

-A population of 1000 agents is created using an Albert Barabasi algorithm from the Python NetworkX package.
+A population of 1000 agents (speakers) is created using an Albert Barabasi algorithm from the Python NetworkX package.
 This algorithm creates networks with a free-scale structure.
 In such networks the distribution of agents’ network size follows a power law.

 All agents in the community know two Dutch vowels, /ɑ/ and /a:/.
 Each agent is ascribed mean formant frequencies for these two vowels according to published data about the